 The length of a blog post, for example, can decide the success or failure of the piece.

-So if you’re now wondering how long should a blog post be, don’t worry.
-We are about to cover all of the following topics:
+So if you want to know the details on how long a blog post should be, don’t worry!
+We are about to cover all the following topics:

 Is There an Ideal Blog Post Length?